-You can export either all the packets or only the selected packets in the following file formats: .xls (Microsoft Excel spreadsheets), .csv (Comma Separated Values), .opml (Outline Processor Markup Language), .txt (simple text files) and .cubx (Ubilogix capture files).
+You can export either all the packets or only the selected packets in the following file formats: .xls (Microsoft Excel spreadsheets), .csv (Comma Separated Values), .opml (Outline Processor Markup Language), and .txt (simple text files).
 The .opml and .txt file formats will include all the decoded data of the packets while the .xls and .csv file formats will only include the data shown in the columns of the Traffic View.
-The .cubx file format will include the packets with the exception of the Security Keys and the Network Addresses.

 Copying a Packet